-While owning a business and becoming your own boss has its positives, can have its negatives, as well.
+While owning a business and becoming your own boss has its positives, it can have its negatives, as well.
 And one of those negatives is a potential lack of stable income while your new business gets its legs.

 There is an option, though, that appeals to many potential business owners: investing in a franchise that offers semi-absentee ownership capability.